Image: Postcard for Artsheds commissioned by Haverfordwest Town Council as part of Haverfordwest Festival Week

 About

-spacetocreate was co-founded in 2007 by Pip Lewis and Guy Norman with the aim of improving access to and widening participation in the visual arts in Pembrokeshire.
+spacetocreate was co-founded in 2007 by Pip Lewis and Guy Norman to improve access to and widen participation in the visual arts.

 Under the creative leadership of its founders, spacetocreate has collaborated with artists and musicians, film-makers and photographers, designers and animators, teachers, youth workers, architects and poets, to design, deliver and produce one-off projects and longer term programmes.